I’D LOVE TO SEND YOU A CROCHET & KNIT JOURNAL!

 I have a secret.
 My most favorite color in the world just might be every shade of purple in this delicious Tulip Stitch at Twilight Crochet Baby Afghan.
 It might just be my favorite Tulip Stitch Crochet Pattern of all time!

-Is it awful that my favorite crochet projects are the ones that I can do while watching TV and chatting with my people?
+My favorite crochet projects are the ones that I can do while watching TV and chatting with my people.
 You know the kind I mean–the easy crochet stitch that just gets that hook flying!

 I get immense satisfaction out of my hook darting in and out and the yarn flowing through my fingers while the stitches fly off my hook.
 And then.. to NOT have to crochet a border on it?!
 Be still my heart!